 The notes to consolidated financial statements that follow are a combined presentation for Great Plains Energy Incorporated and Kansas City Power & Light Company, both registrants under this filing.
 The terms "Great Plains Energy," "Company," "KCP&L," and "Companies" are used throughout this report.
 "Great Plains Energy" and the "Company" refer to Great Plains Energy Incorporated and its consolidated subsidiaries, unless otherwise indicated.
 "KCP&L" refers to Kansas City Power & Light Company and its consolidated subsidiaries.
-"Companies" refers to Great Plains Energy Incorporated and its consolidated subsidiaries.
+"Companies" refers to Great Plains Energy Incorporated and its consolidated subsidiaries and KCP&L and its consolidated subsidiaries.